Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   new {townname} - Creates a new town.
     -   add {resident} .. {resident} - Mayor command to add residents to your town.
     -   kick {resident} .. {resident} - Mayor command to remove residents from your town.
+    -   invite - Show a list of players who've been sent invites to your town.
+        -   sent - Show a list of players who've been sent invites to your town.
+        -   received - Show a list of invites your town has received from nations.
+        -   accept {nationname} - Accept an invite to join a nation.
+        -   deny {nationname} - Deny an invite to join a nation.
+        -   {playername} - Send an invite to a player to join your town.
     -   spawn - Teleports you to your town's spawn.
     -   spawn {town} - Teleports you to another town's spawn.
     -   claim - Mayor command to claim the townblock in which you stand for your town.